Save 40% when you buy the entire hair kit. See the kit

 Telogen Effluvium

-Luckily, telogen effluvium will typically resolve on its own, especially after the stressor is addressed.
+Telogen effluvium will typically resolve on its own, especially after the stressor is addressed or passes.

 Traction Alopecia

-Traction alopecia, simply enough, is hair loss due to traction (pulling) on the follicle, which can result in scalp injuries.
-Sometimes called traumatic alopecia, the culprit can be ponytails, buns, braids, cornrows and other tight hairstyles.
+Traction alopecia is hair loss due to traction (pulling) on the hair follicle, which can result in scalp injuries.
+Sometimes called traumatic alopecia, this form of hair loss can happen due to tight hairstyles like ponytails, buns, braids, and cornrows.

-So when your mom told you your ponytail was too tight, she may have been onto something — ponytail hair loss is a thing.
-Marginal traction alopecia refers to hair loss and thinning seen along the frontal and temporoparietal margin of the hairline — basically a rainbow shape between the ears.
+Marginal traction alopecia refers to hair loss and thinning seen along the frontal and temporoparietal margin of the hairline, which basically causes a rainbow shape between the ears.

 Alopecia Areata